patractlabs/elara-website/README.md

 ## Authorised Login

 This application only support Github Authorized Authentication Login.
-For more information,Refer to the elara [https://github.com/patractlabs/elara-ts] and the [Github documentation](https://docs.github.com/en/developers/apps/building-oauth-apps/authorizing-oauth-apps).
+For more information, Refer to the [elara](https://github.com/patractlabs/elara-ts).